2022 Subaru WRX teased, debuting soon

 The new model will be long overdue.
 Despite looking as if it's based on the current-generation Impreza from 2017, the current WRX and WRX STI's bones date back to 2012.

 The headlining act will be a new engine.
 Under the hood the WRX will be powered by a tuned version of the turbocharged 2.4-liter flat-4 found in the three-row Ascent crossover SUV.
-In the Ascent this engine produces 260 hp and 277 lb-ft of torque, which is 8 hp more and 19 lb-ft less than the current 2.0-liter turbo-4 found in today's WRX.
+In the Ascent this engine produces 260 hp and 277 lb-ft of torque, which is 8 hp less and 19 lb-ft more than the current 2.0-liter turbo-4 found in today's WRX.

 The ancient turbocharged 2.5-liter flat-4 found in the current WRX STI is expected to disappear.
 It will likely be replaced with a hotter version of the turbocharged 2.4-liter flat-4 tuned to about 400 hp and 361 lb-ft of torque.